yujinakayama/safedep/README.md

 ## Usage

-Run `safedep` command in your project's root directory, and then you should see the `Gemfile` is modified.
+Just run `safedep` command in your project's root directory, and then you should see the `Gemfile` is modified.

+## Example

 Here's a `Gemfile` with dependencies without version specifier: